 Lists of Colleges for Students with Disabilities

 The National Center for Learning Disabilities also has numerous resources devoted to college including a listing of 15 College Programs for Kids With Learning and Attention Issues.
 The list indicated if there is an extra fee but not how much.

-Mission Possible: A Guide to College Programs for Students with Disabilities provides includes an overview of colleges with specific programs for students with disabilities.The College Solution has a list of colleges for students with disabilities recommended by a college consultant who works with teens with learning disabilities.
+Mission Possible: A Guide to College Programs for Students with Disabilities includes an overview of a limited number colleges with specific programs for students with disabilities.The College Solution has a list of colleges for students with disabilities recommended by a college consultant who works with teens with learning disabilities.

 CollegeXpress has a list called The Experts’ Choice: Colleges Where Students with a Learning Disability Succeed but it doesn’t provide any explanation as to why the schools are included on the list.

 Since the idea of 50-50 Colleges is to provide students with more choices, I’m listing the 50-50 schools with the highest percentage of undergraduate students registered with the institution’s office of disabilities services.
 Of course, this doesn’t say anything about the quality of the services, just that they have registered for them.
-This gets back to the problem of lists–none of the colleges listed here are among those recommended by the college consultant.
+This gets back to the problem of lists–only four of the colleges listed here are among those recommended by the college consultant.
 Use at your own risk.